 You Can’t Win A Blood Case Alone

 The best way to make a DUI blood case easy for the officer is to show up for trial alone.
 While the blood case is harder than the officer wants you to think, it’s just as hard for you to contest.
 The laws are complex, and winning often requires proving the violations destroyed the accuracy or reliability of the results.
-That’s why you need a seasoned DUI/DUAC defense attorney to develop the arguments to keep the blood test out and help win your case.
+That’s why you need a seasoned DUI/DUAC defense attorney to analyze all the evidence in your case to reveal all possible defenses, plus develop the arguments to keep the blood test out and help win your case.